Matterhorn: Before the first ascent

 Just as he did two years before, Whymper asked Carrel to be his guide, but Carrel declined; Whymper was also unsuccessful in hiring other local guides from Breuil.
 When Whymper discovered Giordano and Carrel's plan, he left Breuil and crossed the Theodul Pass to Zermatt to hire local guides.
 He encountered Lord Francis Douglas, a Scottish mountaineer, who also wanted to climb the Matterhorn.
-They arrived later in Zermatt in the Monte Rosa Hotel, where they met two other British climbers — the Reverend Charles Hudson and his young and inexperienced companion, Douglas Robert Hadow — who had hired the French guide Michel Croz to try to make the first ascent.
+They arrived later in Zermatt at the Monte Rosa Hotel, where they met two other British climbers—the Reverend Charles Hudson and his young and inexperienced companion, Douglas Robert Hadow—who had hired the French guide Michel Croz to try to make the first ascent.
 These two groups decided to join forces and try the ascent of the Hörnli ridge.
-They hired another two local guides, a father and son, both named Peter Taugwalder.
+They hired two other local guides, Peter Taugwalder and his son of the same name.

 First ascent

 Whymper and party left Zermatt early in the morning of 13 July 1865, heading to the foot of the Hörnli ridge, which they reached 6 hours later (approximately where the Hörnli Hut is situated today).
 Meanwhile, Carrel and six other Italian guides also began their ascent of the Italian ridge.

 Despite its appearance, Whymper wrote that the Hörnli ridge was much easier to climb than the Italian ridge:

 We were now fairly upon the mountain, and were astonished to find that places which from the Riffel, or even from the Furggen Glacier, looked entirely impracticable, were so easy that we could run about.